ANSWERED ON THIS PAGE:

 Your device classification determines the documentation required for your NMPA submission.
 Classification is based on NMPA Order 15 and the NMPA classification database.
 Device classification and their registration requirements are as follows:

-- Class I – registration dossier – no testing reports
+- Class I – registration dossier – no technical review

 - Class II – full registration dossier and technical review